How to Start a Habit Journal (With Templates and Examples)

 - One-line note: what helped or what got in the way

 That is it.
 If you fill this out for 30 days you will know more about your own behavior than most people learn in a lifetime.
-The one-line note is where the magic lives.
+The one-line note is where the value lives.
 "Skipped because I checked email first" is a diagnosis you can act on.
 A checkbox alone is not.

 For people tracking multiple habits, do not stack them into one mega-entry.
 Give each habit its own row per day.
 You want to see at a glance which habits are cruising and which are struggling.

-Grab whatever is closest.
-A cheap notebook, a Google Doc, the Notes app on your phone.
+Grab whatever is closest: a cheap notebook, a Google Doc, the Notes app on your phone.
 The tool does not matter for the first two weeks.
 What matters is starting today.

 Pick one to three habits.
 Not eight.
 The most common mistake people make is treating day one like a New Year's resolution and cramming in every good intention they have been carrying around.
-That is how you guarantee failure by day nine.

 The setup sequence: